Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 How can I track my loose tools Inventory?

 Every penny needs to be accounted for.
-The business must maintain a record of the Loose tools balance at the Beginning of the year, purchases, consumption during the year, and the leftover (closing balance).
-Accounting the activity at each department level can give more control over the stock.
+The business must maintain a record of the Loose tools balance at the Beginning of the year, purchases and consumption during the year, and the leftover (closing balance).
+Accounting for activity at each department level can give more control over the stock.

 How often should I conduct audits of my loose tools inventory?

-Loose tools inventory audits shall be conducted periodically (once a year or half yearly).
+Loose tools inventory audits shall be conducted periodically (once a year or half-yearly).
 There is no fixed timing that works well for all businesses.
-It really depends on the volume of tools and their purchase and consumption requirements.
+It depends on the volume of tools and their purchase and consumption requirements.

-Benefits of implementing a accounting system for these tools?
+What are the benefits of implementing an accounting system for these tools?

 Ensuring to keep track of the expenses or assets helps in the following